-As of the fall 2012 semester, the School of Continuing Studies hosts approximately 150 non-U.S. citizen and international students.
+As of the spring 2015 semester, the School of Continuing Studies hosts approximately 150 non-U.S. citizen and international students.
 We attract students from every continent, excluding Antarctica.
 The top 5 countries of origin among our international student population are as follows:

 - South Korea

 - Letters of recommendation (the number of letters of recommendation required depends on the program)

 - Essays (the number of essays required depends on the program)